Data room permissions explained hero.

 • Very large processes with thousands of documents and complex user hierarchies may need a more enterprise-grade tool

-For most seed to Series B fundraising and partnership conversations, the Data Room plan at $149 per month covers what you need.
+For most use cases, the Data Room plan at $149 per month covers what you need.
 You get the permissions features that matter without paying for enterprise infrastructure you won't use.

 Frequently asked questions